FactorialComplexity/strict-redux/README.md

 ```

 ## Dispatching actions
-When UI component or domain logic code needs to dispatch actions, it gets them via `getAction()` and `getActions()` methods. `getActions()` accepts query string and returns an object containing all requested action creators.
-All action creators ar bound to the store instance, so you do not need to call `dispatch()`.
+When a UI component or domain logic code needs to dispatch actions, it gets them via `getAction()` and `getActions()` methods. `getActions()` accepts query string and returns an object containing all requested action creators.
+All action creators are bound to the store instance, so you do not need to call `dispatch()`.
 In fact, you don't even have access to vanilla Redux `store.dispatch()` method (there is an escape hatch though in form of `getStore()` method, which returns the original Redux store).

 Let's assume you are building a classical todo list application.
-You may need all (or at least many) of todo-related actions and a single logout action in some UI component or function, implementing API calls.
+You may need all (or at least many) of todo-related actions and a single logout action in some UI component or a function, implementing API calls.
 You may get them as follows:
 ```
 const {
   todos_fetch